The file arrays to be merged must be homogeneous: same data type, partition size, and partition length

 an old versions of the source arrays, but the data from the source arrays

-has been altered, then the cache_ok=TRUE
+has been altered, then the cache_ok=TRUE is rarely proper as the cache

 is outdated.

-option should be used with extra caution.
+The symlink option should be used with extra caution.
 Creating

 symbolic links is definitely faster than copying partition files.
 However,